adityamenon/ncExSol/README.md

     interfaces in ES6, could be worth experimenting with.
 5. The `Mixin.mix` utility is unnecessary, I'm sure there are libraries that already implement this (better and much more robustly).
 Need to search the internet properly again and utilise.
+6. The docker image should be pushed to Dockerhub so pulling it and running it would be a snap.
+    1. Right now the codebase is in a good deal of flux so I don't want to 'publish' yet.
+Bad UX to make the user build the image by themselves though.

 ### Even nicer-to-haves